 In this article:

-Not all cash flow problems are true emergencies, however, and unnecessarily tapping into the funds you've saved can leave you high and dry when critical needs arise.
-So before making a withdrawal, consider how to best use your emergency fund.
+Not all cash flow problems are true emergencies, however, and unnecessarily tapping into your savings can leave you high and dry when a critical need arises.
+Before you make a withdrawal, learn about when you should use your emergency fund—and when you shouldn't.

 When to Use Your Emergency Fund